 Sliders are easy to add to most websites and there are plenty of options out there, particularly for WordPress users.
-But sliders aren’t always the answer, and for every gorgeous slider there are hundreds of eyesores, or worse, unusable sliders.
+But a slider isn't always the answer, and for every gorgeous slider there are hundreds of eyesores, or worse, unusable sliders.
 So when is the right time to use one?
-We’ve put together a list of the seven best best times to use a content slider.
+We’ve put together a list of the seven best times to use a content slider.

 01. Product tours